adaltas/node-shell/doc/content/usage/extended.md

 })
 ```

-It can be started with the command `./myapp --config ./config.yml start --config ./start-config.yml` and its parameters in extended mode will be parsed like:
+It can be started with the command `./myapp --config ./config.yml start --config ./start-config.yml` and its data in extended mode will be parsed like:

 ```json
 [ { "config": "./config.yml" },